envi/olesia-khomchyn.github.io/docs/POConfirmations.md

 }
 ```

-## Get the list of PO confirmation items for the specified PO confirmation
+## Get the list of PO Confirmation Items for the specified PO Confirmation

 ### <span style="color: #F05D30">Path</span>
 GET /odata/POConfirmations({poConfirmationId})/poConfirmationItems

 ### <span style="color: #F05D30">Description</span>
-Returns the list of PO confirmation items within a PO confirmation specified by ID.
+Returns the list of PO Confirmation Items within the PO Confirmation specified by ID.
 You can filter the results by the strict match using the ```$filter``` parameter–entity eq ‘string’.
 Or filter the results by the partial match using ```$filter```=contains parameter–contains(entity, ‘string’).

 ### <span style="color: #F05D30">Request parameters</span>
 |  <div style="width:200px">Parameter</div>  |  <div style="width:380px">Explanation</div>  |